AClain/parl-ia-ment/README.md

 (either 'None' or an existing ID in the database)

 QUESTION_SIZE_SAMPLE :
 Define the size of the question batch on which to run the experiment.
-Defaults to 1000, more questions results in a more cost-effective run
+Defaults to 1500, more questions results in a more cost-effective run

-COMMENT :
+DESCRIPTION :
 Add contextual information to the prompt run

+NAME :
+Add a unique name for the prompt run
 ```